How Does Birth Control Interact with an MTHFR Gene Mutation?

 Birth control is a popular and effective form of contraception, used by around 14% of US women aged 15-49.
 Besides preventing pregnancy, hormonal birth control may be taken for a range of reasons, including regulating menstruation and balancing hormones.

-It has also been found that oral contraceptive use in women of childbearing age can lead to compromised folate status.
+It has also been found that oral contraceptive use in women of childbearing age can lead to compromised folate status2.
 This may be problematic for women with an MTHFR gene mutation, particularly as folate is crucial in fetal development.
-A significant proportion of the population (more than 25% of Hispanics and 10-15% of North America Caucasians) are estimated to be homozygous for the TT genotype MTHFR 677C > T.
+A significant proportion of the population (more than 25% of Hispanics and 10-15% of North America Caucasians3) are estimated to be homozygous for the TT genotype MTHFR 677C > T.

 This article will discuss whether oral contraceptives may increase health risks for someone with an MTHFR gene mutation and whether MTHFR hinders contraceptives’ effectiveness.
 We will also discuss potential alternatives to oral contraceptives or whether supplementation may help reduce risks.